FAQ¶

 Usually just this:

-import traceml
+import traceml_ai as traceml

 traceml.init(mode="auto")